thelonelinux/Spring_Framework_Interv_Learning/YoutubeWiseLearning_Readme.md

 * TYPES OF BEANFACTORY OR IOC CONTAINERS
   * 1. BEAN FACTORY
     * It is an Interface class in Spring Framework.
-    * It does not supports annotation.
+    * It does not support annotation based configuration
     * Bean Configuration to be done in XML
     * Important methods available in BeanFactory interface and there role
       * containsBean(String name) -> Parameter as name of Bean.
 To Check if XML container contains that bean or not.